simsurace/FeedbackParticleFilters.jl/README.md

-This package provides a versatile and efficient feedback particle filter implementation in Julia, with abstractions to flexibly construct, run, and analyze feedback particle filters for a variety of uni- and multivariate filtering problems with both diffusion and point process observations.
+This package's aim is to provide a versatile and efficient feedback particle filter implementation in Julia, with abstractions to flexibly construct, run, and analyze feedback particle filters for a variety of uni- and multivariate filtering problems with both diffusion and point process observations.

-In particular, FeedbackParticleFilters implements:
+In particular, the following features are planned to be implemented in FeedbackParticleFilters:
 * Types for hidden state and observation models: diffusions, Poisson processes, etc.
 * A variety of gain estimation methods
 * Automatic filter deployment and simulation of the state and filtering equations